 One significant challenge I see with the ECBA is that is brands you as an entry-level business analyst.
 In the vast majority of cases, seeking an entry-level business analyst role is NOT the best path to success for a mid-career professional.

 Entry-level business analyst jobs are reserved for recent college graduates at entry-level salaries.
 The harsh reality is that whether or not you are willing to accept a lower salary, often employers will pass over more experienced and qualified candidates for recent college graduates.

 So by pursuing the ECBA and entry-level roles, you are actually taking the more difficult path to starting your business analyst career.

 An Alternative to the ECBA – the ACBA

 For over a decade, Bridging the Gap has been providing the following career advice to mid-career professionals starting business analyst careers:

 - Find yourself employment in a professional role in an office setting.
 (This may be a transitional role.)

 - Complete an analysis of your transferable business analysis skills.

 - Expand your experience to include business analysis responsibilities, focusing on those where you have actual skill gaps.

-And yes, our virtual business analyst training programs do qualify for the professional credits you need to apply for the ECBA™, CCBA®, or CBAP® (as well as the PMI-PBA℠ and PMP® certifications from Project Management Institute®).
-But perhaps more importantly, they help you build the business analysis work experience you need to actually move into a full-fledged business analyst career.
+And yes, The Business Analyst Blueprint certification program does qualify for the professional credits you need to apply for the ECBA™, CCBA®, or CBAP®.
+But perhaps more importantly, this program helps you build the business analysis work experience you need to actually move into a full-fledged business analyst career.
 This principle of integrating learning and action is foundational to how we structured our training programs at Bridging the Gap.